Kristin Gomez, President

 We wish to express our deepest appreciation of Elizabeth Fogel, who recently stepped down from the Board.
 During her tenure as Board President, she guided us through the turbulent waters of the COVID pandemic and the new challenge of virtual programming.
 An innovative thinker, Elizabeth took the AP to a new level of excellence.
 She may no longer be on the Board, but we will continue to look to her for advice and ideas.
 We wish her all the best with the impending birth of her third child.

-Alan Herman is a retired USAF Judge Advocate, having served in Germany, the Philippines, five years each as a professor at the Air Force Academy and as an Appellate Judge on the Air Force Court of Criminal Appeals.
+Alan Herman, who died in February 2024, was a retired USAF Judge Advocate, having served in Germany, the Philippines, five years each as a professor at the Air Force Academy and as an Appellate Judge on the Air Force Court of Criminal Appeals.
 He was Clerk of the D.C.
 Court of Appeals for six years following, and spent 25 years with AARP’s Legal Counsel for the elderly, providing free legal services to D.C. residents over the age of 60.
-He continues his almost 30 years mediating about 100 cases annually for the D.C.
+He continued his almost 30 years mediating about 100 cases annually for the D.C.
 Superior Court.
-He is Treasurer of the Alexandria Chapter of the Barbershop Harmony Society, and Treasurer of the D.C.
+He was Treasurer of the Alexandria Chapter of the Barbershop Harmony Society, and Treasurer of the D.C.
 Reduced Fee Lawyer and Mediator Referral Service.
-He has served on the Arlington Philharmonic board for more than 10 years, three years as Treasurer.
+He served on the Arlington Philharmonic board for more than 10 years, three years as Treasurer.

 Patrick Kumashiro, Board Member